 Here my tips what to look for when you buy boots.

-- Skip boots that end at the widest part of your calves.
+- Skip styles that end at the widest part of your calves.
 Remember that any horizontal line draws attention to the point where it occurs.
-The widest part of your calves is surely not where you want attention.
+The widest part of your calves is surely not where you want the attention.

-- Stay away from boots that are too wide at the top unless they are slouchy boots.
-You should be able to put two fingers into the top of the boot when you intend to wear these boots also over jeans.
+- Stay away from boots that are too wide at the top unless they are slouchy.
+You should be able to put two fingers into the top of the boot when you intend to wear them also over jeans.
 Otherwise one finger is enough for comfortable fit and style.
 Great fit at the leg is important to avoid a cold gap.
 You also do not want to look like you are “standing in your boots.”
 You are not Grandma Duck.
 That look is reserved for wellies and rain boots.

-- If the boots are the only pair you will own, go for sturdy heel leather boot in a neutral color and classic style.
-This type of boots will work for the commute to the office, visiting clients/customers, having a work lunch with your boss and walking on snowy sidewalks.
+- When the boots are the only pair you will own, go for sturdy heel leather boot in a neutral color and classic style.
+This design will work for the commute to the office, visiting clients/customers, having a work lunch with your boss and walking on snowy sidewalks.

 - Let the colors of your wardrobe be the lead in the choice of the neutral.